There are currently no products in the cart.

 Cardiovascular exercise is undoubtedly the most popular form of exercise when it comes to weight loss.
 Again, because women naturally tend to have lower calorie requirements, cutting calories for weight loss can be more challenging.

 But adding cardio into the mix helps to increase your daily caloric needs, which in turn usually means that you can eat a little more and still achieve a calorie deficit…Oh, yeah, and it also helps to decrease body fat and increase your cardiovascular health, reducing the risk of coronary heart disease, especially in premenopausal women.(9)

 When many women think of cardio, they tend to think of steady-state exercises like jogging on a treadmill or elliptical for half of an hour.
 While this kind of approach can be effective for increasing your body’s daily calorie needs, research shows that it may not be all that effective at actually burning body fat.

-Instead, high-intensity interval training (HIIT) has been found to be more effective when it comes to fat loss.
+High-intensity interval training (HIIT), on the other hand, has been found to be more effective when it comes to burning fat.
 (10) Compared to steady-state, HIIT is comprised of sprints or other similar exercises performed at or near maximal intensity.
 The sprint itself can last for as little as 6 seconds, followed by a brief rest period.

 You’ll be performing as little as 10 minutes of actual training during a single HIIE training session but you’ll be working at a much higher intensity level.
 Dr. Schneider, who’s an expert on fat loss and a co-founder here at Dioxyme, generally recommends for his patients a training session consisting of between 4-6 sprints.
 Each sprint should last for 30 seconds, followed by 2 minutes of rest.